woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Build: Reorganize CSS into one file for editor preview, and one file for front-end styles
 - Build: Move registration code to a new class
 - Build: Update packages

-= 1.4.0 - 2019-02-12 =

-- Feature: Added new block: "Products by Attribute"
-- Enhancement: Added the ability to resize the Featured Product block (a default and minimum height can be set by your theme)
-- Enhancement: Updated button on Featured Product block to match core button block behavior
-- Components: Added new control component `GridLayoutControl` to manage row/column layout values
-- Components: Updated `ProductAttributeControl` to list only attribute types, then once selected, list terms in that attribute
-- UX: Remove ability to change selected product in Featured Product block, to prevent "sticky" product links.
-- Fix: A product without an image will now use the placeholder image in grid-layout block previews
-- Fix: Previously, there was a PHP notice when a Featured Product has no background image
-- Fix: There is now an enforced limit on column and row counts (which can be set by your theme)
-- API: Added `attr_operator` support to products endpoint to compare product attribute terms
-- Build: Update packages
-- Build: Remove unnecessary internationalization build step

-= 1.3.1 - 2019-01-17 =

-- Fix: A CSS conflict was causing the core columns style to reset, this has been fixed and columns will display as expected now.
-- Fix: A version conflict with a JS package was causing the blocks to be broken in non-English locales.
-The package was updated.
-- Fix: Translations were not being loaded correctly for the JS files.
-We now bundle the Danish, Spanish, and French translations so that these can be used.

-= 1.3.0 - 2019-01-15 =

-- Feature: Added new blocks: "Featured Product", "Hand-picked Products", "Best Selling Products", "Newest Products", "On Sale Products", "Top Rated Products"
-- Enhancement: Create new "WooCommerce" block category, all blocks are found there now
-- Enhancement: Added a control to "Products by Category" block to control whether products need to match any selected categories or all selected categories
-- Fix: A "Products by Category" block with no category selected will no longer show all products
-- Legacy block: Remove legacy "Products" block from being shown in the block inserter (still loading the block for an existing uses)
-- Legacy block: Fix an issue with imageless products in the legacy "Products" block.
-- Components: Add new Control components `ProductControl`, `ProductsControl`, `ProductOrderbyControl`
-- Components: Update `SearchListControl` to allow selecting a single item
-- API: Add `cat_operator` support to products endpoint
-- API: Add product `description` & `short_description` to each product
-- API: Add attribute group names to each attribute
-- Build: Update packages
-- Build: Add cssnano to minify CSS
-- Build: Split out node_modules code into separate vendors files

-= 1.2.0 - 2018-12-04 =

-* Feature - Stand-alone product category block with improved category selection interface.
-* Fix - All users who can edit posts can now use these blocks thanks to a new set of API endpoints allowing view access to products, product categories, and product attributes.
-* Fix - Compatibility with WP 5.0, fixed error “Cannot read property Toolbar of undefined”.
-* Fix - Only published products are shown in previews.
-* Enhancement - Translations should now load into the block (for WP 5.0+).
-* Enhancement - Modernized build process and developer tools, and added tests for faster future development.

-= 1.1.2 - 2018-09-07 =

-* Fix - Refactor to remove withAPIData usage, as the class was removed in Gutenberg 3.7.

-= 1.1.1 - 2018-08-22 =

-* Fix - Make Newness ordering order correctly on frontend.
-* Fix - Don't cause fatal errors if WooCommerce is not active.

-= 1.1.0 - 2018-06-06 =

-* Feature - Add "Best Selling" and "Top Rated" product scopes.
-* Fix - Only enqueue scripts and styles in the site backend.
-* Fix - Remove focus checks deprecated in latest Gutenberg version.
-* Fix - Added keys to some elements to prevent React warnings.
-* Enhancement - Added custom API endpoint for more accurate block previews with orderby.
-* Performance - Refactored the way the attribute select works to prevent many concurrent API requests on sites with many attributes.

-= 1.0.0 - 2018-04-24 =

-* Initial implementation of the Gutenberg Products block.

-== Upgrade Notice ==

-= 1.0 =